-There was a study done a few years back that found the average American spends more than $1,000 a year — which is about $20 a week — just on coffee.
+I remember reading a study from a few years ago that found the average American spends more than $1,000 a year — which is about $20 a week — just on coffee.

-But can you tell the difference between an expensive cup and a cheap one?
+But do you know the difference between an expensive cup and a cheap one?
 Don’t be so sure!

 In a blind taste test involving dozens of people, NBC News found that 67% of coffee drinkers preferred a $1 cup of coffee over the fancy stuff, which sold for $3.25.

 In the past, we’ve explained how you can save $500 a year by making your coffee at home instead of buying it at a coffee shop.